vlevorato/dsbox/README.md

-# dsbox
+# DS Box

-Personal package made by V. Levorato.
+Package made by V. Levorato.

 Provides:
 * specific Operators for Airflow in order to manage Data Science workflow
-* propose a bunch of algorithms and routines not found in Data Science usual packages
+* propose a bunch of algorithms and routines complementary to Data Science usual packages